Charles T. Howard

-Charles Turner Howard (1832–1885) was an American businessman notable for organizing the Louisiana State Lottery Company in 1869.
+Charles Turner Howard (1832–1885) was an American businessman who organized the Louisiana State Lottery Company in 1869.
 This corporation bribed Louisiana lawmakers to enable it to stay in business, and the firm amassed a considerable fortune over the years while Howard led a controversial life.
-He died at age 53 after a fall off of a carriage in Dobbs Ferry, New York, but his family continued his efforts at philanthropy and charitable giving.
+He died at age 53 after a fall from his carriage in Dobbs Ferry, New York.

-Howard was born in Baltimore and attended college in this city.
-He moved south, and worked as a newsdealer and then later as a lottery and policy dealer.
+Howard was born in Philadelphia, Pennsylvania as son of Elizabeth Harrison and Richard H. Turner.
+After 1850, he moved to New Orleans, Louisiana, changing his name from Turner to Howard in 1854, and began working as a lottery and policy dealer.
 When the Civil War broke out, Howard's business dealings were described as "obscure" according to a report in The New York Times.
-At a later point in his life, he claimed to have been a soldier for the confederate side for Tennessee, but this was subsequently disproven.
+At a later point in his life, he said he had been a soldier for the confederate side for Tennessee, but this was subsequently disproven.
+Contemporaneous records show him listed on the rolls as a 1st Sergeant of Co.
+G, Crescent Regt., La.
+Infantry in 1861-1862.

 In 1866, he was hired by the Kentucky lottery firm of C. H. Murray & Company to apply for a lottery charter in Louisiana from the state legislature.
 This effort failed, but after two years, a second attempt succeeded, partially as a result of bribery of key lawmakers in Louisiana.
 Howard was given $50,000 to apply for a charter and when the legislative grant came through, he refused to turn the charter over to his employers.
 A member of the firm of C. H. Murray & Co. named Marcus Cicero Stanley filed suit against Howard for being refused his "just share of the profits".
 The suit alleged that Howard had bribed a "large number of legislators" as well as an ex-Governor of Louisiana.
 But the lawsuit was dropped because it was decided that, given the nature of the gambling business, that the parties had no legal standing to enforce the contract.

 The Louisiana Lottery Company gave Howard and his partners profits of 50%, and business began in January 1869.
 Howard used monies from the lottery to help win favor with the state legislature.